 The Big Stopper is a 10-stop neutral density (ND) filter.
 In normal people speak, it’s a really dark piece of glass that covers the front of the lens.
 It limits the amount of light that gets in, meaning longer exposures are required.
 Long exposures being the desired effect.

 It means you can make photos during the day in full sunlight with a 30 second exposure.
 It also means you can create long exposure photography in darker scenes with exposures lasting minutes.
 Here’s a quick RAW comparison to show you what I mean:

 See that gorgeous milky water?
 Pretty huh?

 The above photos were taken just after sunset with no editing applied.
 The clouds don’t have a lot of movement, but there wasn’t a lot of wind, so they just weren’t moving very fast.
 The water, however, shows the long exposure photography effect beautifully.
-Unfortunately it also show EVERY little dust spot on my sensor, but that’s my own fault for not cleaning it enough.
+Unfortunately, it also shows EVERY little dust spot on my sensor, but that’s my own fault for not cleaning it enough.

-I did manage to get away last weekend to Lake Rotoiti, Rotorua and used the Big Stopper for awhile before a huge storm rolled in and smashed the country.
-Here are a few shots from where we stayed at the Amora Lake Resort in Okawa Bay.
+I did manage to get away last weekend to Lake Rotoiti, Rotorua and used the Big Stopper for a while before a huge storm rolled in and smashed the country.
+Here are a few shots from where I stayed at the Amora Lake Resort in Okawa Bay.